About choosing a restaurant in Verbier

 There's a wide range of restaurants in Verbier to suit all tastes, and budgets.
 Here's a selection of what we think are all the best places to eat in Verbier and where to find your favourite style of cuisine.

-El Toro Negro is a dream for those who enjoy a good fillet streak a punchy red wine and an all you can eat salad buffet to accompany it all.
-The staff are very friendly and it is worth a visit for the steaks alone.
+El Toro Negro is a dream for those who enjoy a good fillet steak, a punchy red wine and an all you can eat salad buffet to accompany it all.
+The staff are very friendly and there are some vegetarian dishes on offer too.

 Breakfast & Brunch